mcgill-neurotech/2024/software/data_collection_platform/README.md

 4. Set the data type to TimeSeriesRaw:
    ![image](./images/bci-step-4.png)

+# Running the data collection platform

+First, make sure to activate the correct conda environment with `conda activate neurotech`

+Then, while the LSL and OpenBCI Streams have started, run `python main.py` (from the data_collection_platform folder).
+You should be greeted by the data collection dashboard:

+Hit enter to start the timer.
+After 5 seconds of rest the dahsboard will alternate through Left, Right and Go commands for 10 seconds with a 20 second rest between each command.
+This cycle will run for 5 minutes before ending on rest.

+A collected_data directory will be automatically created after the first time you run the data collection platform; raw data is stored in .csv files.

 ## Running the cli
+-for synthetic testing only-

 First, make sure to activate the correct conda environment with `conda activate neurotech`